 Pacific Tree Frog (Pseudacris regilla)

 We were also very happy to see several Pacific Tree Frogs (Pseudacris regilla) when we reached Port Townsend, WA.
 They were hopping around the forest ground as we checked out the scene.
 If they hadn’t moved around, it was difficult to spot these tiny treasures camouflaged in the gorgeous greenery!
-For a snippit of Bite Size Factoids on these Crtrs, created in April, check out my PNW Crtrs of Stetattle Creek Crtrs Pt 2 – Bite Size Factoids Ep 14 & click on time 0:47
+For a few Bite Size Factoids on these Crtrs, check out my video: Tiny Animals Of The Pacific Northwest (Pacific Tree Frog) – Bite Size Factoids Ep 21

 Cyanide Millipede (Harpaphe haydeniana)

 On another dispersed & favorite campsite in Oregon, Scott & I were greeted by several beautiful Cyanide Millipedes (Harpaphe haydeniana).
 It was a bit nerve racking since they camouflaged so well with the forest’s substrate we would almost step on them.
 I think we succeeded in keeping them alive.
 Phew!

 Bite Size Factoids: These Crtrs seemed to be also known as Yellow-Spotted Millipedes, which was a bit confusing to me since the ones we photographed in Oregon were clearly red tipped.
 Either way, the colors on the tips of their segments are to protect them from potential predators.
 It’s all in their name, they secrete cyanide which is not dangerous to humans, but lethal to those who are unfortunate enough to attack them.
 Another name given to them is Almond-Scented Millipedes due to the “toasted almond” odor that comes from the cyanide they secrete.
 You can find these detritivores on decaying trees &, as I mentioned before, on the ground feasting on the dead.
 Excuse my gruesome sense of humor.
 Moving on…